shmcminn/digitalframeworks-spring19/README.md

 * What are you looking for
 * Thinking critically about data
 * Making own database
-* intro to foia
+* Intro to FOIA
-* **Assignment**: explain how you would compile an ideal database related to final project, compile first few rows (same as rachel's assignment)
+* **Assignment**: Explain how you would compile an ideal database related to final project, compile first few rows

 **Class 3: Cleaning data**
 * Excel
 * What makes a good data set
 * Formats
-* common pitfalls
+* Common pitfalls
 * **Assignment**: Find a dataset related to final project and clean it into just columns you want, making sure everything is standardized and usable

 **Class 4: Stats for journalists**
 * What is regression/inference
 * Simple statistical terms
+* Robustness of averages
+* Machine learning/artificial intelligence in everyday terms
 * Example: Polling data
-* Robustness of averages
-* Machine learning
 * **Assignment**: Find story and/or visualization based on statistics (polling, sports player stats, etc) and critique the use of statistics

 **Class 5: Analyzing data**
 * Excel
 * "Interviewing" data
-* Merging data w fusion tables or SQL
+* Merging data with Fusion Tables or SQL
-* **Assignment**: "Interview" your data with three specific, interesting questions.
+* **Assignment**: "Interview" a dataset with three specific, interesting questions.
 Write SQL queries or Excel functions to get your answers, then write a sample headline/lede based on the most interesting of them

 **Class 6: Data visualization**
 * How to make charts suck less
-* Color, size and shape
+* Color, size and shape and other basic design principles
-* Chartbuilder
+* Chartbuilder and/or Datawrapper
-* Mapping with Fusion tables
+* Mapping
 * Chart critiques
 * **Assignment**: Finalize pitch for final story with Sean, complete tow data vis critiques

 **Class 7: Covering government with data**
-* lobbying
+* Lobbying
-* votes
+* Votes
-* members
+* Members of Congress
-* campaign finance
+* Campaign finance
 * FOIA
 * (maybe do panel discussion with guests?)
-* **Assignment**: Write a 400-word story with a data take on some news from the past month.
+* **Assignment**: Write an approximately 400-word story with a data take on some news from the past month.

 **Class 8: Presenting/storytelling with data**
 * Tableau
-* What is a data story vs an "infographic"?
+* What is a data story vs. an "infographic"?
-* Multiple story forms
+* Multiple story forms and what they're best for
 * Story critiques
 * **Assignment**: Sketch out concept for final story, including graphic/photo opportunities, possible interactivity

-**Class 9: What the Hell is an API, and other questions I was too afraid to ask -- plus interviews**
+**Class 9: What the hell is an API, and other questions I was too afraid to ask -- plus interviews**
 * A day to talk about the industry standard tools data reporters to use to do their jobs
 * Based on What the Hell is R https://prezi.com/hsbuuq7r3z1n/what-the-hell-is-r/
-* Review each others' stories
+* Review each others' final stories
 * Five-minute broadcast-style interviews
 * **Extra credit assignment**: TBD